dev-tch/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - script 20-hiago : Create a script that removes all letters c and C from input
 - script 21-reverse : Write a script that reverse its input
 - script 22-users_and_homes : Write a script that displays all users and their home directories, sorted by users Based on the the /etc/passwd file
+- script 100-empty_casks Write a command that finds all empty files and directories in the current directory and all sub-directories